hashicorp/terraform-provider-azurerm/website/docs/r/data_share_account.html.markdown

 ---

-A `identity` block supports the following:
+An `identity` block supports the following:

 * `type` - (Required) Specifies the identity type of the Data Share Account.
 At this time the only allowed value is `SystemAssigned`.